 The two special FTP accounts are always linked to your cPanel account.
 When you change your cPanel password the password for the special accounts are automatically updated.
 Also, it is not possible to delete the special FTP accounts.

-There can be good reasons why you might want to create additional FTP accounts.
+There are various reasons why you might want to create additional FTP accounts.
 For instance, you might want to give your web developer access to your website files without giving him or her access to the control panel.
 Creating an FTP account is easy but there are a few things you need to be aware of.

 Image: Creating an FTP account for firstname.lastname@example.org).

-cPanel automatically sets the default directory for a new FTP user.
-In the above example we are creating an FTP account for the user email@example.com, and the directory has been set to /home/example/public_html/example.net/webdev.
+The answer is ‘no’.
+In the above example I am creating an FTP account for the user email@example.com and the user’s directory is automatically set to /home/example/public_html/example.net/webdev.
 In most cases, that is not what you want.
-The user wouldn’t be able access anything below the directory, which includes the public_html directory, and so the web developer won’t be able to access the website files.
+The user won’t be able access anything below the directory.
+That includes the public_html directory, and so the web developer won’t be able to access the website files.

 It is usually best to change the directory to the public_html directory.
-That would give the user access to the website files, but not to for instance the mail folder (which contains your emails).
+That gives the user access to the website files, but not to for instance the mail folder (which contains your emails).

-After you have created an FTP account you will see it listed on the FTP Accounts page.
+FTP accounts you create are listed on the FTP Accounts page.
 There are a couple of actions you can perform on FTP accounts:

 Image: managing existing FTP accounts.

 For the most part these options are self-explanatory.
 But, there is one other thing to be aware of.
 When you delete an FTP account you got the option to also delete the user’s home directory.
-Don’t select this option if you changed the FTP user’s directory to the public_html directory.
-It would delete all the website files.
+Don’t select this option if you changed the FTP user’s directory to the public_html folder.
+Deleting the user would also delete all your website files.

 The configuration files you can download contain the settings for the FTP user.
-When you open the file via your FTP client it will automatically configure the account.
-In FileZilla, you can open the file via File > Import….
+When you open the file in your FTP client it should automatically configure the account.
+In FileZilla, you can open configuration files via File » Import….

 The file does not include the FTP password.
-When you import the file it will add the FTP account to the list of accounts.
-You will be prompted for the password when you connect to the server.
+When you import the file it adds the FTP account to the list of accounts.
+You are prompted for the password when you connect to the server.

-Also, by default the host name will be ftp.[your-domain].
-That will only work if there is an A record for the ‘ftp’ subdomain that points your server.
-If the DNS for your domain is managed elsewhere you might want to use the server’s hostname or IP address instead.
+Also, by default the host name is ftp.[your-domain].
+That works if there is an A record for the ‘ftp’ subdomain that points your server.
+If the DNS for your domain is managed elsewhere then you might want to use the server’s hostname or IP address instead.

 You are not limited to using FileZilla, CoreFTP or Cyberduck; you can use any FTP client to connect to the server.
-The main restriction is that your FTP client will need to have support for modern TLS (encryption) standards.
-If your FTP client is being maintained and is up to date then that won’t be an issue.
-However, if do see errors messages that mention SSL or TLS, feel free to contact us and we will look into the issue.
+The main restriction is that your FTP client needs to have support for current TLS (encryption) standards.
+If your FTP client is up to date then that won’t be an issue.
+However, if you get errors messages that mention SSL or TLS, feel free to contact us and we will look into the issue.

-Most FTP clients will ask for three bits of information when you create an FTP account:
+Most FTP clients ask for three bits of information when you configure an FTP account: